PhD, English Literature, University of Rhode Island, Kingston, RI (2017)

 Manuscript Editor, Mauro Carbone, Université Jean Moulin Lyon 3

-Edited and located translations for chapters on Proust and Baudelaire for forthcoming collection with Fordham UP, Merleau-Ponty’s Poets and Poetics
+Edited and located translations for chapters on Proust and Baudelaire, Merleau-Ponty’s Poetic of the World

 Manuscript Editor, Karen Stein, English Department, URI (July 2017, 2016)

-Research Assistant and Editor, Galen Johnson, Philosophy Department, URI
+Research Assistant and Conference Organizer, Galen Johnson, Philosophy Department, URI

 Annual Report Editor, Provost’s Office, SUNY Oswego (June 2008- August 2008)